SansBasnet/Churn_Prediction/README.md

 <br>

+Churning occurs when customers leave and stop buying your product or using your service during a defined time frame.

 Random Forest and Decision Tree models were used for predicting churning.
 The dataset contains 10000 samples and 10 columns as: